sail-sg/EditAnything/README.md

 # News🔥

+2023/05/01 - Models V0.4 based on Stable Diffusion 1.5/2.1 are released.
+New models are trained with more data and iterations.<span id="# Model Zoo">[ModelZoo]</span>

 2023/04/20 - We support the Customized editing with DreamBooth.

 2023/04/17 - We support the SAM mask to semantic segmentation mask.